We'll start out with what you have in the hospital.

 You mention that some healthcare workers don't know what to do when they hear the alarms in another fire-zone.
 The fire drill team, described above, will be able to pinpoint the confusion, and look for ways to change the pattern of the chimes and strobes.
 Maybe, to solve the problem, the whole floor, including the Emergency Department, could be included in the same fire alarm evacuation-sound zone.
 Then the hospital personnel on the whole floor would hear the same fire alarm, and everyone would take action.

 Then again, the fire drill team could recommend that the personnel in the areas of the evacuation-sound confusion be better trained to take appropriate actions, or continue normal work, when they hear distant chimes.

 Remember, the NFPA Code (highlighted in the article above) shows the property owner as one of the AHJs, at least under some circumstances.
 The property owners, according to the NFPA Code, can make some of the decisions.
 You still will want to have the local fire marshal, and possibly the State Fire Marshal involved in on some of the changes, especially the changes to the fire alarm evacuation-sound zones.

-Bottom line, the hospital doesn't have to stand by and accept a fire alarm system that has problems with confusion; if there's a problem with confusion during a fire alarm, the hospital, working with fire marshals can initiate improvements to the system because, even according to the NFPA, the hospital has some authority.
+Bottom line, the hospital doesn't have to stand by and accept a fire alarm system that has problems with confusion; if there's a problem with confusion during a fire alarm, the hospital, working with fire marshals, can initiate improvements to the system.
+This is because, even according to the NFPA, the hospital has some authority.